projectchrono/chrono/doxygen/documentation/tutorials/install/install_chrono.md

   The entire Chrono project and its demos will be compiled, creating many .exe and .dll files, in the bin/Release subdirectory.
   This will take a few minutes.

-5. Repeat step 3 and 4, but choosing **'Debug'** as configuration type.
+5. Repeat step 3 and 4, but choosing **Debug** as configuration type.
 This will generate the binaries with debugging symbols: they will be placed under the bin/Debug subfolder.

 For Linux/GCC and for MacOS/clang: